automagica/automagica/docs/index.md

 document = OpenWordDocument('example.docx')
 ```

 Replace words in a Word document.
 This can be particularly useful when using templates for forms.
-Make sure the template contains unique placeholder ariables so that automated filling doesn't cause ambiguities.
+Make sure the template contains unique placeholder variables so that automated filling doesn't cause ambiguities.

 ```
 document = ReplaceTextInDocument(document, text='[placeholder]', replace_with='My text')